-This is a list of things that I no longer buy in the store.
+This is a list of things that I no longer buy in the store in order to live a more non-toxic life.
 I’ll write our alternative solution next to it so that you have a place to start if you want to eliminate it as well.

 So, let’s get started!

 This post contains affiliate links.
 To learn more, read my full disclosure here.